SenayYakut/Amazon-Front-end-Engineer-Interview-prep/README.md

 * _Review common algorithms such as traversals, divide and conquer, breadth-first search vs. depth-first search and understand the tradeoffs for each._

-* _Knowing the runtimes, theoretical limitations, and basic implementation strategies of different classes of algorithms is more important than memorizing the specific details of any given algorithm._
+*_Knowing the runtimes, theoretical limitations, and basic implementation strategies of different classes of algorithms is more important than memorizing the specific details of any given algorithm._

 **Coding**

+* _Writing syntactically correct code—no pseudo code.
+Get practice coding with a pen and paper._

+* _Writing a scalable, robust, and well-tested code._

+* _Make sure that you check for edge cases and validate that no bad input can slip through._

 **Object-Oriented Design**